miraland-labs/miraland/docs/src/integrations/exchange.md

 {"jsonrpc":"2.0","result":890880,"id":1}
 ```

-## Supporting the SPL Token Standard
+## Supporting the Solarti Token Standard

-[SPL Token](https://spl.solana.com/token) is the standard for wrapped/synthetic
+[Solarti Token](https://spl.solana.com/token) is the standard for wrapped/synthetic
 token creation and exchange on the Solana blockchain.

-The SPL Token workflow is similar to that of native MLN tokens, but there are a
+The Solarti Token workflow is similar to that of native MLN tokens, but there are a
 few differences which will be discussed in this section.

 ### Token Mints

-Each _type_ of SPL Token is declared by creating a _mint_ account.
+Each _type_ of Solarti Token is declared by creating a _mint_ account.
 This account
 stores metadata describing token features like the supply, number of decimals, and
 various authorities with control over the mint.
-Each SPL Token account references
+Each Solarti Token account references
-its associated mint and may only interact with SPL Tokens of that type.
+its associated mint and may only interact with Solarti Tokens of that type.

-### Installing the `spl-token` CLI Tool
+### Installing the `solarti-token` CLI Tool

-SPL Token accounts are queried and modified using the `spl-token` command line
+Solarti Token accounts are queried and modified using the `solarti-token` command line
 utility.
 The examples provided in this section depend upon having it installed
 on the local system.

-`spl-token` is distributed from Rust [crates.io](https://crates.io/crates/spl-token)
+`solarti-token` is distributed from Rust [crates.io](https://crates.io/crates/solarti-token)
 via the Rust `cargo` command line utility.
 The latest version of `cargo` can be
 installed using a handy one-liner for your platform at [rustup.rs](https://rustup.rs).
-Once `cargo` is installed, `spl-token` can be obtained with the following command:
+Once `cargo` is installed, `solarti-token` can be obtained with the following command:

 ```
 cargo install solarti-token-cli